 Which has better clinical evidence, NeuroStar or EXOMIND?

 NeuroStar clinical evidence: Strongest in category.
 100+ published studies.
 5M+ treatment outcomes registry.
 Multiple FDA clearances backed by large RCTs.
 EXOMIND clinical evidence: Emerging.
 FDA clearance data is available.
 Full peer-reviewed evidence base still developing.
-Evidence quality is not just about study count.
+Evidence quality is not about study count alone.
 Look at sample sizes, blinded evaluators, independence from manufacturer funding, and outcome durability.
-Older devices in the same category usually have stronger evidence simply because they've been studied longer.
+Older devices in the same category usually have stronger evidence because they've been studied longer.

 Is NeuroStar or EXOMIND more popular in psychiatry practices?